AliHassanZulfiqar/git_sandbox/README.md

 # In order to pull changes from all the remote branches we can use
     git pull --all

-# To delete a remote branch from the command line,
+# To delete a remote branch from the command line
 	Type:

 		git push origin :branch_name
 	Doing so is telling Git to delete whatever the name is of the branch after the colon(:).